vatmicro/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

 ## Rows in the query table

 As you add filters to your queries, new rows are added to your query tables.
-Filters can expand your data options:
+Filters help expand your data options:

 - First Row: In the **Field name** column, select **Search for**, and then select **Equals** in the **Operator** column.
 In the third column, select what you want to see:
   - All in-progress service instances